Maximizing and Organizing Your Small Freezer Storage

 For ideas on what kinds of meals to put away I have quite a few resources, mostly books.
 There is this nice article to give you an idea of what you can put away.

-Then these are the books I’m using for recipes.
+Books I'm using for freezer recipes.

 Frozen Assets Lite and Easy: Cook for a Day, Eat for a Month: I'm like the way this books is organized.
 By mini sessions by meat.
 For example I'm eyeing the ground turkey mini session.
 It's all laid out with recipes, shopping lists and preparation instructions.
 I never thought our menus were so light but I could work with this book.
 I'm checking it out from the library.